 Speaking of the less-than-jolly green giant, his presence also allows Loki (Tom Hiddleston) to turn the tables in his dialogue, giving Thanos the same warning he himself was given by Tony Stark back in the first Avengers movie: “We have a Hulk.”

-It wouldn’t be a Marvel film without a Stan Lee cameo and Infinity War is no exception, with the former comics boss and co-creator of many iconic superheroes appearing as the bus driver for Peter Parker’s (Tom Holland) classmates.
+It wouldn’t be a Marvel film without a Stan Lee cameo and Infinity War is no exception, with the late comics boss and co-creator of many iconic superheroes appearing as the bus driver for Peter Parker’s (Tom Holland) classmates.

 “What’s the matter with you kids, you never seen a spaceship before?” he grumbles as his young charges rush over to the window to look at one of Thanos’s invading ships.